ClodaghMurphy/pandsproject2019/README.md

 I have programs to display univariate and multivariate versions of boxplots<br>

 x.
 Histograms represent one variable in a visualisation (different from a bar chart which relates two!).
-It is a very simple command to create a histogram.
+Using matplotlib, it is a very simple command to create a histogram and this is the philosophy behind the library - "make easy things easy and hard things possible".
 xi.
 The analysis so far is considered to be exploring the data using "descriptive statistics", it's a starting point to help understand the data by summarising what you have (as opposed to making predictions or inferential statistics).<br>Important statistics to set out are what is normal (central) and what is at the outermost ranges (variability, spread, deviation).
 A box plot can provide a lot of these statistics in one image e.g. the outlier circles represent the deviations.